stashed/docs/docs/concepts/crds/restoresession/index.md

 #### spec.timeOut

-`spec.timeOut` specifies the maximum duration of the restore. `RestoreSession` will be considered `Failed` if the restore does not complete within this time limit.
-By default, Stash don't set any timeout for the restore.
+`spec.timeOut` specifies the maximum amount of time to wait for the restore to complete.
+If the restore doesn't complete within this time limit, Stash will mark the respective RestoreSession as `Failed`.
+You can specify the timeout in the following format:

+- Seconds `30s`
+- Minutes `10m`
+- Hours  `1h`
+- Combination of seconds, minutes, and hours `10m30s`, `1h30m` etc.

+Stash does not support providing days (`d`) in the `timeOut` field.
+Use the equivalent hours instead.

 #### spec.interimVolumeTemplate